 Delaware is home to nearly 10,000 active and veteran military members as of December 2019.
 The Delaware Insurance Commissioner urges these residents to ask questions about their auto insurance before buying a policy, including how coverage works during deployment.
 Auto insurance discounts exist for this demographic, but providers also consider factors such as credit history and driving record when setting rates.

-While paying your auto insurance premiums during deployment, don't forget to renew your vehicle registration or the insurance will be pointless.
+While paying your auto insurance premiums during deployment, don't forget to renew your vehicle registration.
 The Delaware DMV will mail an Out-of-State Inspection Packet to any active-duty enlisted person outside of a 250-mile radius of a Delaware.
 The packet contains a safety inspection checklist and a list of emission test requirements.

-All Delaware motor vehicle owners must buy the state-mandated minimum auto insurance coverage or post a cash bond (see below).
-The state DMV will not register a vehicle or issue license plates until you provide proof of insurance (or in some cases, the cash bond).
+All Delaware motor vehicle owners must buy the state-mandated minimum auto insurance coverage or post a cash bond.
+The state DMV will not register a vehicle or issue license plates until you provide proof of insurance or the cash bond.
 Vehicles that are inoperable or in storage do not need to be insured unless registered for road use.

 Minimum Liability Insurance Requirements in Delaware

 Delaware state law requires all registered vehicles to have the minimum state liability auto insurance coverage:

 - $25,000 for death or injury of one person

 - $50,000 for deaths or injuries per accident